ppy/osu-wiki/wiki/People/Tournament_Committee/en.md

 Public communication by the Tournament Committee is handled through several channels.
 The purposes for these sometimes overlap, but all are official sources of information kept up to date by the Tournament Committee.

 The primary method of communicating with the public is via the [osu!
 Discord server](https://discord.gg/ppy)'s `#tournaments` and `#tournament-news` channels.
-The `#tournaments` channel is a great place to ask quick questions which don't require extensive internal deliberation.
+The `#tournaments` channel is a great place to ask quick questions which do not require extensive internal deliberation.
 For complex topics, please open a [ticket](https://tcomm.hivie.tn/tickets).

 The [Tournament Committee website](https://tcomm.hivie.tn/) is a resource users may use to contact the committee directly via reports and tickets.
-The website also has a [tool](https://tcomm.hivie.tn/mappool-compliance) to check whether beatmaps are cleared in terms of [Content usage permissions](/wiki/Rules/Content_usage_permissions).
+The website also has a [tool](https://tcomm.hivie.tn/mappool-compliance) to check whether beatmaps are cleared in terms of [content usage permissions](/wiki/Rules/Content_usage_permissions).
 The committee uses this site to host votes, maintain community resources, conduct reviews, and maintain official support statuses.

 The [Official Tournament Support Updates thread](https://osu.ppy.sh/community/forums/topics/1715676) is a pinned thread in the [Tournaments & Contests forum](https://osu.ppy.sh/community/forums/126) which contains an up-to-date list of updates to the [official tournament support wiki article](/wiki/Tournaments/Official_support) dating back to February 1st, 2023.
 It also links to all the aforementioned resources.